 Process and Considerations Leading Up to the Recommendation

 The Second Draft Proposal drew a significant number of comments, with a majority in support of the proposed Bylaws change, and with objections from several governments.
-After the close of the second round of public comments, other governments expressed their concerns regarding the proposed Bylaw change.
+After the close of the second round of public comments, other governments expressed their concerns regarding the proposed Bylaws change.

 The CCWG-Accountability also received communication from the GAC after its Dublin meeting, as part of its communiqué, which stated: